Skip to main content

 Display Driver

-display This component implements unified registration, management, control, and frame buffer operations for display devices, providing abstract and unified management interfaces for various types of displays.
+The display component implements unified registration, management, control, and frame buffer operations for display devices.
+It provides abstracted and unified management interfaces for various types of screens.

 Features

-• Display Device Registration and Management: Supports registering different types of display devices to the system, maintains device lists for unified management and lookup.
+• Device registration and management: Registers different types of display devices into the system and maintains a device list for centralized management and lookup.

-• Device Lookup and Information Retrieval: Can find registered display devices by device name and retrieve detailed device information (such as type, resolution, pixel format, rotation angle, etc.).
+• Device lookup and information retrieval: Locates registered display devices by name and retrieves device details.
+For example, type, resolution, pixel format, and rotation angle.

-• Device Lifecycle Management: Implements display device open/close operations, automatically handles initialization and release of hardware resources like power and backlight.
+• Device lifecycle management: Handles device on/off operations, automatically managing the initialization and release of hardware resources like power and backlight.

-• Frame Buffer Management: Provides frame buffer creation and release interfaces, supports memory allocation from different types like SRAM and PSRAM.
+• Frame buffer management: Provides interfaces for creating and releasing frame buffers, supporting memory allocation from different types, like SRAM and PSRAM.

-• Hardware Abstraction and Interface Unification: Through interface structures, decouples low-level drivers from upper-level management, facilitating extension and adaptation to different display hardware.
+• Hardware abstraction and interface unification: Utilizes an interface structure to decouple underlying drivers from upper-layer management, facilitating easier extension and adaptation to different display hardware.

 RGBILI9488RGB565